 In the 2U Twin, each node (serverboard) controls the two fans that reside on its side of the chassis.
-If the fan speed settings in BIOS are set to different values for each two node, the BIOS setting with the higher fan speed will apply to both.
+This means that two nodes will share control for two fans.
+If the fan speed settings in BIOS are different for these two nodes, the BIOS setting with the higher fan speed will apply.
 In the event that one of the serverboard drawers is removed, then the remaining node/serverboard will operate both fans.